actions-workshop/actions-workshop/docs/005-deployment-azure-issue-ops.md

 1. Navigate to your repository's **Settings**, expand **Secrets and variables**, and select **Actions**.
     ![Navigate to Actions secrets](./images/005/issue-ops-005-navigate-secrets.png)
-2. Pause here and observe that there are already some **Organization secrets** defined: `AZ_SUBSCRIPTION_ID` and `AZ_TENANT_ID`.
-These secrets were created for you by your organization's administrator, allowing you to authenticate against Azure with a Service Principal (also known as Machine User) to execute your deployment.
+2. Pause here and observe that there are already some organization secrets defined: `AZ_SUBSCRIPTION_ID` and `AZ_TENANT_ID`.
+These secrets were created for you by your organization's administrator, allowing you to authenticate against Azure with a service principal (also known as "machine user") to execute your deployment.
 You can (and will) access these secrets from your workflow files under the `secrets` namespace (e.g., `secrets.AZ_CLIENT_ID`).
 Further details on the scopes of secrets and variables are provided below.
 3. Navigate to the **Variables** tab.
 Note that two variables, `AZ_CLIENT_ID` and `AZ_RESOURCE_GROUP`, are already present.
 These were created by the IssueOps workflow in step [1.1 Request a deployment environment](#11-request-a-deployment-environment).
     ![Click on New repository variable](./images/005/issue-ops-006-navigate-variables.png)
 4. Click on **New repository variable**.
 Name the variable `AZ_APP_NAME` and provide a value of your choice, preferably your repository's name (since the app name needs to be unique across all Azure web services, choose something distinctive).
 Click on **Add variable** once finished.